 Frank Brothers – New York shoe retailer.
 Contracted with a number of firms including Johnston and Murphy to produce premium shoes with the Frank Brothers brand

-Freeman Shoe Co – Founded in Beliot Wisconsin in 1921.
+Freeman Shoe Co – Founded in Beloit Wisconsin in 1921.
 Purchased by H. O. Toor Company in 1963.
 Merged with United States Shoe.
 Bankrupt in early 1990s.
 Name purchased by Weyco 1992

-French Shriner (& Urner) – Founded in Boston in 1881.
+French Shriner (& Urner) – Founded in Boston in 1893.
 Purchased by United States Shoe Co in 1960s.
+Boston factory closed in April 1971 and outsourced shoes to other manufacturers.
 Named purchased by Weyco 1992.
 Name currently owned by Weyco Group

 G.H.
 Bass & Co. – Active.
 Wilton, Maine Founded: 1876 .
-Still producing shoes in the USA
+No longer producing shoes in the USA

 G.R.
 Kinney Company – Founded in New York City in 1894.
 Sold to Brown Shoe Co and then later Woolworth.

 Genesco – Formerly the General Shoe Corporation.
-Name changed in 1959
+Name changed in 1959.
+Owner of Johnston & Murphy and Jarman amongst other brands

 H.H.
 Brown Shoe Co – Found 1883.
 Purchased by Berkshire Hathaway in 1991